otahina/PowerPoint-Generator-Python-Project/README.md

 Step 5: Pull Request 🖐️
 </summary>

-Go to the GitHub page of _your fork_, and **make a pull request**:

-Read more about pull requests on the [GitHub help pages](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+1. Open the GitHub website and find your forked repository.
+2. On your fork's GitHub page, click 'New Pull Request'.
+3. Ensure the base branch is the original repository's branch you want to merge into(main branch), and the compare branch is your feature branch.
+4. Click 'Create Pull Request', add a title and a brief description of your changes.

+Thank you for your contribution!
-I'll check your pull request.
+I'll check your pull request. 😀

 </details>